-Our method allows flexible scheduling of compression ratios while maintaining a deterministic path toward the target compression rate.
-Given the target compression ratio $T_\kappa = 1/\kappa$ (e.g., $T = 16$ for $16\times$ compression), we define a compression progress variable $t \in [0,1]$, where $t = 0$ represents the original text and $t = 1$ represents the fully compressed text.
-The compression ratio at any time $t$ is governed by:
+JPPO++ allows flexible scheduling of compression ratios while maintaining a deterministic path toward the target compression rate.
+Given the target compression ratio $\psi_\kappa = 1/\kappa$, e.g., $\psi = 16$ for $16\times$ compression, we define a compression progress variable as $t \in [0,1]$, where $t = 0$ represents the original text and $t = 1$ represents the fully compressed text.
+The compression ratio at any time $t$ is given by: